futureversecom/ubf-unity-integration-demo/README.md

    ```
    0xFffffFFF00000000000000000000000000043d70
    ```
 5. Press Enter.
-The program will load the wallet’s assets into a grid.
+The program will load the wallet’s assets into a grid on the screen.
-   - Note: Some images may be in `.webp` format (Unity 2022 may require a plugin to view).
+   - Note: Some images may be in `.webp` format, which is not supported by Unity 2022.3.
 6. Click a 'jacket' item to load and render it.

-> _Replace with screenshots or a short video walkthrough for clarity._
+After the jacket has been downloaded, you will see it render in front of the camera.

 ---

 ### Runtime Animation